 The most historically significant structure on the property is the main barn.
-The original oak-and-hickory structure was built in 1848.
+The original oak and hickory structure was built in 1848.
 Measuring 40 by 44 feet, it held just five cows.
 This portion of the main barn is among the oldest surviving intact great barns in Lake County.
-Learn more »

 As the family prospered over the century, the barn reflected that with the addition of four expansions and two silos.
 The first was a white pine sawn timber bay added to the north end around 1890.
 The second was added to the north of the first addition.
 The third barn addition was probably constructed in the mid-1920s.
 It is a combination timber frame with gambrel trusses and was used for dairying on the ground level and hay storage on the upper level.
 The final addition became the milk house and was constructed on the west side of the barn.
 Two concrete stave silos were constructed on the north end of the main barn.
 They are a representative architectural feature of any dairy farm.